 In the 5th century B.C, Hippocrates named the disease entity of cancer after the crab owing to its tendency to reach out and spread through the entire body.
 Just like the disease it discusses, the popularity of Dr. Mukherjee’s Pulitzer Prize winning book “The Emperor of All Maladies” can aptly be described to be spreading at a metastatic rate among medicos and the public alike.

 An oncologist by profession, Mukherjee shares his deep understanding and years of experience dealing with cancer through his book (which was selected for Time Magazine’s 100 greatest works of non-fiction, and Oprah’s top 10 books of 2010 for those who consider Oprah as the ultimate authority on… well… everything.)
-This can be highlighted in a Mukherjee_0statement by Mukherjee – “I began wondering, can one really write a biography of an illness?
+This can be highlighted in a statement by Mukherjee – “I began wondering, can one really write a biography of an illness?
 But I found myself thinking of cancer as this character that has lived for 4,000 years, and I wanted to know what was its birth, what is its mind, its personality, its psyche?”

 Presently working to identify the prime issues behind hematopoietic cancers at Columbia University, Mukherjee stands as a key public figure on the fight against cancer just as Mary Lasker was in the 1950’s, as described in a chapter of his book.
 In 2012, Dr. Mukherjee wrote an article for Newsweek magazine titled “I’m Sorry Steve Jobs: We Could Have Saved You”, which was a fantastic blend of the sorrow the world felt at the time and the current breakthroughs in modern cancer research.